 The Run is the largest most continually staged historic motoring event held anywhere in the world.
 Vehicles must be pre-1956 and meet entry criteria.

-Australia, because of the survival rate of old vehicles, has become internationally recognised as one of the world’s major storehouses of historic vehicles.
+Because of its high survival rate of old vehicles, Australia has become internationally recognised as one of the world’s major storehouses of historic vehicles.
 South Australia has the highest per capita rate of ownership of historic vehicles in the nation.
 The advantage of having the National Motor Museum here in the Adelaide Hills, along with a well-established restoration regime, has resulted in the preservation of historic vehicles becoming an important part of the South Australian culture.